-This toolkit aims to support the reduction in turnover of international staff in the NHS by improving their experience at work.
-It is hoped that this will then enable them to stay, thrive and build lasting careers in the NHS.
+This toolkit aims to support a reduction in turnover of international staff in the NHS by enabling them to stay, thrive and build lasting careers.

 It is for line managers and employers and should be used alongside the International Recruitment Toolkit and the Improving Staff Retention Guide to support your overall approach to recruiting and retaining international and domestic staff.
 The good practice principles and examples throughout can be applied to all professions.